ljnewediuk/PB_life-history/README.md

 X4 - (Supplement) Test clock using mature bears to predict age in mature bears

-X5 - Quality control (detection p-values)
+X5 - (Supplement) Quality control (detection p-values)

+X6 - (Supplement) Check for any difference in aging rates over time by tissue

 Folders: